Published : June 4, 2018

 On the other hand, stock exchanges in the organized or formal segment are the example of the formal capital market.
 In India, the National Stock Exchange (NSE), the Bombay Stock Exchange (BSE), the Multi-Commodity Exchange (MCX), the National Commodity and Derivative Exchange (NCDEX) etc. are an example of the capital markets informal segment.

-The broad categories of tradable instruments of Indian capital market are –
+The broad categories of tradable instruments of Indian capital market structure are –

 The equity market instruments are common stocks, Exchange traded funds, Indices, Initial public offerings, In Mutual funds, Offer for sale, Security lending, and borrowings.